evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 ## Performance

 The MG MG4 Electric XPOWER has a maximum power of 320KW (435hp).
 The total torque is 600nm.
-The 0-100km/h sprint (0-62mph) takes 3,8 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 3,8 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging